-The degree program requires a total of 30 hours of graduate credit; at least 18 of which must be at the 500 or 600 level, including six hours of Thesis Research (BI695).
-A maximum of six credit hours may be accepted in related graduate level courses.
-Students must maintain a B average (3.0) and make no more than one grade of C or lower in the major area to be admitted to the degree program and remain in it, except that a student whose cumulative grade point average falls below 3.0 has one semester of probation to raise the average before he/she is dismissed from the program.
+The degree program requires a total of 30 hours of graduate credit, at least 18 of which must be at the 500 or 600 level including six (6) hours of Thesis Research (BI695).
+A maximum of six credit hours may be accepted in related graduate-level courses.
+Graduate students must maintain a B average (3.0) and make no more than one grade of C (2.0) or lower to be admitted to the degree program.
+Once admitted, students must meet the same criteria in order to continue in the Program.
+A student whose cumulative grade-point average (GPA) falls below 3.0 has one semester of probation to raise the average back to at least 3.0 before being dismissed from the program.
+Cumulative GPA is calculated each semester by the Admissions and Records Office.